 The baseline cluster: This cluster runs a copy of the production version but receives less traffic.

 The canary cluster: This cluster carries the new version and receives a small amount of traffic.
 This cluster is run against the baseline cluster (not production) to avoid unreliable results due to long-running processes.

 Spinnaker handles the lifecycle of the baseline and canary clusters.
 If all is well when comparing the metrics describing the canary cluster and the baseline cluster, the new version will be fully rolled out into a new cluster.
 If not, Spinnaker will pull the canary and redirect all traffic to the production cluster.

 Learn how to take advantage of ACA using Spinnaker

 Clearly, this post is far from being an in-depth guide to using ACA in Spinnaker.
-If you want to know how to employ automated canary analysis techniques in a Spinnaker-managed deployment workflow, don’t miss the Automated Canary Analysis Workshop at Spinnaker Summit this October led by Software Engineers from Google and Netflix.
+If you want to know how to employ automated canary analysis techniques in a Spinnaker-managed deployment workflow, don’t miss the Automated Canary Analysis Workshop at Spinnaker Summit led by Software Engineers from Google and Netflix.

 They'll be providing a complete introduction to ACA, including how to set up the Canary stage in Spinnaker.
-You'll also have the opportunity to ask questions specific to your organisation so you can truly take advantage of this technique.
+You'll also have the opportunity to ask questions specific to your organization so you can truly take advantage of this technique.